Graduate Certificate Programs

 - Michael Sisk, Academic Support Services, email@example.com

 Information on our Certificates, course requirements, costs, and course details can be found below.
 For an application to any of the Certificates, click on a specific program and select "APPLY FOR...." to open begin the online application process.

-$528.41 Per Credit Hour For Graduate Courses (Course Level 5000 - 9999). *Click on the link for a breakdown of the tuition and fees charged per credit hour.
-Please Note That Tuition Is Subject To Increase - Reviewed in Late June/Early July For The Upcoming Fall Semester*
+$565.00 Per Credit Hour For Graduate Courses (Course Level 5000 - 9999). *Click on the link for a breakdown of the tuition and fees charged per credit hour.
+Please note that tuition and fees are subject to an increase - reviewed in late June/early July for the upcoming academic year*